The Best Book Tracker in 2026

 Pictured above is my profile with one of my Mistborn Vin cosplay photos.

-Secondly, the desktop app’s settings are very lacking, which I discovered on trying to figure out what’s going wrong with my mobile account login.
+As excited as I was when Tome first launched, the desktop app’s settings are very lacking, which I discovered on trying to figure out what’s going wrong with my mobile account login.

 Tomes’ Best Features